-In July 2008, the PMOI petitioned to the State Department that its designation be revoked on the grounds that it renounced any use of terrorism in 2001.
-The Department reaffirmed the listing in January 2009 and after a January 2010 review.
-On July 16, 2010, the Court of Appeals required the State Department to review the listing, ruling that the group had not been given proper opportunity to rebut allegations against it.
+In July 2008, the PMOI petitioned to the State Department that its designation be revoked, but the Department reaffirmed the listing in January 2009 and after a January 2010 review.
+On July 16, 2010, the Court of Appeals required the Department to review the listing, ruling that the group had not been given proper opportunity to rebut allegations against it.
 On February 29, 2012, then Secretary Clinton, at a House Foreign Affairs Committee hearing, stated that a "key factor" in the de-listing decision will be the group's compliance with an agreement that its members leave Camp Ashraf, discussed below.
 In early June 2012, the Appeals Court gave the State Department until October 1, 2012, to decide on the FTO designation, although without prescribing how the Department should decide.
-H.Res.
-60, introduced January 26, 2011, "urged" the Secretary of State to remove the PMOI from the FTO list.
-It attracted nearly 100 co-sponsors.

 On September 28, 2012, maintaining there had not been confirmed acts of PMOI terrorism for more than a decade and that it had cooperated with the Ashraf move, the Secretary of State removed the group from the FTO list as well as from the designation as a terrorism supporter under Executive Order 13224.
 However, State Department officials, in a background briefing that day, said "We do not see the [PMOI] as a viable or democratic opposition movement....
 They are not part of our picture in terms of the future of Iran."
-That countered those who advocate that the United States should ally with the group.
 On December 20, 2012, Canada removed the group from its list of terrorist organizations.
-In early 2013, PMOI leader Masud Rajavi called on the group's supporters and other regime opponents to begin preparing "resistance cells" to oppose the regime.
+The NCR-I reopened its offices in Washington D.C. in April 2013.